-For example, systems may now easily analyse which types of properties would best suit prospective buyers based on their previous searches and selections – instead of forcing them to trawl through lists of inappropriate options.
+For example, systems may now easily analyze which types of properties at the apartments for rent in Lubbock would best suit prospective buyers based on their previous searches and selections – instead of forcing them to trawl through lists of inappropriate options.

 In a similar vein to the matter of landlord-tenant communications mentioned above, correspondence between real estate companies and house hunters can be made far easier too.

 Automated chatbots are often used to answer client questions and direct them to the right places on a property website outside of office hours, meaning a reduction in back-and-forth calls and emails and a quicker turnover time.

 We’ve already mentioned that AI allows real estate agencies and relevant prospective tenants to find each other more easily.
 This means that targeting the correct audience when planning a marketing campaign becomes much easier too.

 By analysing search data, location factors and other criteria, property companies are now more able than ever to send marketing materials that are relevant to each individual potential client.

 This results in direct marketing approaches – such as emails – that match what each house hunter is looking for much more closely than has ever been possible before.
 Using this approach will mean greater marketing success and a higher number of conversions.

 As previously mentioned, AI and machine learning can help property management companies to cut down on energy expenditure and maintenance costs.